Hare Ribbin'

 Hare Ribbin' is a 1944 animated short film in the Merrie Melodies series, directed by Robert Clampett and featuring Bugs Bunny.
 The plot features Bugs' conflict with a red-haired hound dog, whom the rabbit sets out to evade and make a fool of using one-liners, reverse psychology, disguises and other tricks.
-It was released in theaters by Warner Bros. on June 24, 1944.
+It was released in theaters by Warner Bros.
+Pictures on June 24, 1944.
 The title is a pun on "hair ribbon".

 It is also the first Warner Bros. cartoon to include Bugs' head in the opening title sequence.

 Plot

 A dog with a Russian accent (reminiscent of comedian Bert Gordon's "Mad Russian" persona), sets out to hunt a rabbit.
 However, his plans are foiled when he encounters Bugs Bunny, who proceeds to tease and outwit him.
-During their chase, Bugs uses a humorous tactic involving a radio commercial for Lifebuoy soap to escape the dog's clutches.
+When the dog sniffs Bugs, he reaches Bugs' armpit and turns to the audience, breaking the fourth wall and uses the tag line from Lifebuoy soap.

 The chase leads them to a lake, where the action continues underwater.
 Bugs continues to outsmart the dog with various antics, including disguising himself as a mermaid and Elmer Fudd.
 Eventually, Bugs tricks the dog into believing he has died after the dog demands a rabbit sandwich.
 The dog, overcome with grief, wishes that he was dead too, prompting Bugs to "grant" his wish in a comical twist.

 As Bugs dances away, seemingly victorious, the dog unexpectedly sits up, revealing he is still alive, and humorously comments on his misfortune.

 Analysis

 Michael S. Shull and David E. Wilt consider it ambiguous if this cartoon contain a World War II-related reference.
 While underwater, Bugs disguises himself as a mermaid.
 The dog transforms into a torpedo to pursue "her".

-The two alternate versions of the ending were based on the perception of someone that Bugs could not be seen killing another animal.
-This someone was perhaps a studio administrator.
+The two alternate versions of the ending were based on a stipulation by a higher-up that Bugs could not be seen attempting to kill another animal.